-The 31-year-old forward has started just four games for QPR since joining in July 2011 and has spent much of this season on loan at Ipswich Town.
+The 31-year-old forward has started just four games for QPR since joining in July 2011 and has spent much of this season

 "We're talking to QPR. that's all we are at the moment, talking to them," Bruce told BBC Radio Humberside.

 "We hope that we can try and resolve something next week if we possibly can and we'll see what develops."

 Campbell, who is out of contract at QPR in the summer, scored 10 goals in 17 Championship appearances for Ipswich this season and the Portman Road club remain

 "I think the two chief executives are talking," Bruce continued.

 "Whether there's been a bid lodged just yet or not, I'm not quite sure where we're up to."